 The thing about losing weight is that sometimes it seems like the route to happiness.
 Because of that, someone might be willing to do whatever it takes to shed their unwanted pounds.
 Over the years, some have turned to the drug Adderall as a way to boost or enhance their weight loss.
-Put simply, this can be dangerous and can potentially result in an addiction.
-It’s important to remember you should speak with a medical professional before starting any weight loss journey.
-And remember, the numbers on the scale do not reflect who you are or your worth.
+Put simply, this can be dangerous and can potentially result in addiction.
+The dangers of Adderall for weight loss include addiction, heart problems, and stomach issues.

 - Struggling to stop consuming the drug despite wanting to